jamesssooi/bayar/README.md

-  "ApplicationDirectory": "", // (Required) Bayar will store application data here "SpreadsheetID": "", // (Required) The Google Sheets spreadsheet ID "SheetName": "", // (Required) The name of the sheet to log expenses "HostAddress": "localhost", // (Optional) Defaults to localhost "PortNumber": 8888, // (Optional) Defaults to 8888 "GoogleConfigurationFileName": "client_secret.json", // (Optional) The name of the Google API service file, defaults to client_secret.json
+  "ApplicationDirectory": "", // (Required) Bayar will store application data here "SpreadsheetID": "", // (Required) The Google Sheets spreadsheet ID "SheetName": "", // (Required) The name of the sheet to log expenses "VerificationToken": "<token>", // (Required) An arbitrary token that must be provided by the client "HostAddress": "localhost", // (Optional) Defaults to localhost "PortNumber": 8888, // (Optional) Defaults to 8888 "GoogleConfigurationFileName": "client_secret.json", // (Optional) The name of the Google API service file, defaults to client_secret.json